 I Love Swearing

-My last post was about a talk I gave at UNSPAM right before the pandemic hit in force.
+I gave a talk at UNSPAM right before the pandemic hit in force.
 It was titled, “How the hell do you get (and keep) email subscribers?” and had to do with list acquisition and engagement techniques.

 One of the responses I received was taking issue with my choice of language in the title (and, presumably, the talk itself).
 The email I received was thoughtful and respectful and it made me think more deeply about the issue than I expected.